Yes, Adolescent “Text Neck” is an Actual Affliction

 How to Counteract “Text Neck” in Kids

-Generally, we think of back and neck pain as something we face as we get older, but kids also need corrective posture.
+Generally, we think of back and neck pain as something we face as we get older, but children also need corrective posture.

-And though it sounds ridiculous, it’s becoming more common and is something parents need on their radar.
+And though it sounds ridiculous, it’s becoming more common.
+Parents, we need this on their radar.

 Here’s What We Need to Know About Text Neck/Video Game Postures